ava-labs/avalanche-docs/docs/subnets/how-to-transfer-funds.md

 ✗ Ledger index to use: 0
 ```

-Next, the amount to receive is asked for.
-4.496 as explained before:
+Next, the amount to receive is asked for:

 ```text
 ✗ Amount to send (AVAX units): 4.496